vcccaat/recipe-app/documents/discovery-and-planning.md

 ### - Methodologies:

-We conducted 15 semi-structured interviews and six contextual interviews with several follow-up questions.
+We conducted 15 semi-structured interviews and seven contextual interviews with several follow-up questions.
 According to our contextual interview and part of the semi-structured interviews, we showed an affinity diagram accordingly.
-We chose the six users from the 15 semi-structured interviews.
+We chose the seven users from the 15 semi-structured interviews.
 We continued to do the contextual interview with those willing to participate in the field studies and who have used the recipe needs.
 We asked them several questions in the contextual interviews and simulated how they would typically interact with the recipe at their home.

 Semi-structured interviews can enable us to find a significant number of insights in a short period of time.
 At the same time, they allow the interviewees to give open-ended responses to gain more in-depth information.
 After refining the goal, using contextual interviews enables us to gain focused insights.
 They enable us to observe the details about the interaction between participants and the target objects.
 And since participants would be in a familiar environment, they tend to relax and be authentic.
 Also, in-depth questions enable us to gain real insights.